 Sexual harassment is something companies cannot ignore and it is becoming more important that they proactively guard against it.
 Businesses should establish or update processes that not only create a policy and culture of zero tolerance for any type of harassment but that also quickly and thoroughly respond to and resolve any harassment allegations that may arise.

-We touched on sexual harassment in a previous blog post and gave advice for companies to start combatting harassment in the workplace.
-We cannot stress enough that employers should make the following a priority in 2018:
+We touched on sexual harassment in a previous blog post and gave advice on ways companies can start combatting harassment in the workplace.
+We cannot stress enough that employers should make the following a priority as they work toward the goal of a harassment-free workplace:

 Additionally, some states require supervisor-specific training (such as California, as noted above) but even if not required by state or local law, it’s a good idea to hold separate training for supervisors as compared to non-supervisors.
 Supervisors are the first line of identifying and reporting an incident so they need to be trained on the proper procedure should one occur.
 An employer may also be held vicariously liable for any unlawful harassment by supervisors so it’s crucial to prevent harassment by supervisors from ever occurring.

-Create a written policy about harassment in the workplace that includes a description of what harassment is, describes a zero-tolerance culture, promises prompt and thorough investigations of all claims with action taken as appropriate (up to and including termination), and conveys clear and understandable complaint procedures and expectations.
+Create a written policy about harassment in the workplace that includes a description of what harassment is, establishes a zero-tolerance culture, promises prompt and thorough investigations of all complaints with action taken as appropriate (up to and including termination), and conveys clear and understandable complaint procedures and expectations.
 Any policy should comply with all applicable federal, state and local laws.
+New York state and New York City employers need to prioritize updating their harassment policies in the coming months due to recently enacted laws focused on harassment prevention that may require policy edits.

 Your written policy should be given to employees during the onboarding process after they are hired, when an employee becomes a people manager, when the materials in the policy are updated and otherwise on an annual basis.
 Employees should be required to acknowledge, with a signature, that they have received the policy.
 This acknowledgement of receipt should be kept in their personnel file.